 Elana Fishbein is an improv instructor, consultant, and performer based in New York City.
 She has designed curriculum and facilitated improv workshops for corporations, non-profits, and educational institutions all over the United States and beyond.
 Elana’s targeted, experiential sessions have helped thousands of students expand their ability to communicate, collaborate, empathize, and lead through radical respect and elevation each other’s ideas.

-Elana teaches classes and is Director of the Youth Program at the Magnet Theater in New York City.
+Elana is a teacher at the Magnet Theater in New York City.
 She can be seen performing with the Armando Diaz Experience, Magnet Theater TourCo, and her solo improv show, Pepita (Best of the Fest, San Diego Improv Festival).
 She has been featured at the Boston, Charleston, Chicago, Eau Claire, Edmonton, Omaha, Philadelphia, and Women in Comedy Festivals, among others.
 Her two-woman play, Sisters Three, was a New York Times Critics’ Pick.

-Elana earned her M.A. in Educational Theater from NYU and her B.A. in Drama from Vassar College.
+Elana holds an M.A. in Educational Theater from NYU and B.A. in Drama from Vassar College.
 Her favorite succulent is jade.